bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 It doesn't know anything about channel IDs.
 So all the information being shared between clients and towers is done under this subscription umbrella with ephemeral IDs and there's no distinction between different channels so like all the data goes in the same direction.
 If you're reusing the exact same key for different nodes you can just like you dump that and you import it in another node.
 The tower doesn't have any way of telling.
-Well, it may if you're using ClearNet, because it may be able to see that you're sending that using two different IPs, but if you're using Tor, then there's no way.
+Well, it may if you're using clearnet, because it may be able to see that you're sending that using two different IPs, but if you're using Tor, then there's no way.
-There's also a PR in there for using lining as a communication channel.
+There's also a PR in there for using lightning as a communication channel.
-Lining peer-to-peer, not lining as in what we were referring to before.
+Lightning peer-to-peer, not lightning as in what we were referring to before.
 I'm using Lightning for this, but like connecting at the Lightning Peer-to-Peer level using ephemeral IDs and then sending that kind of information.
 That's what LND does, for example.
 We went for HTTP first because it felt like an easier way for people to integrate instead of having to implement the noise protocol and so on.
 But there's a PR building on top of LDK too.
-That's one of the reasons why we switched to trust.
+That's one of the reasons why we switched to Rust.

 Speaker 2: 00:37:02

-Paul Audio So you're saying that the watchtowers are going to be bona fide members of the Lightning Network communication?
+So you're saying that the watchtowers are going to be bona fide members of the Lightning Network communication?
 And they could.
 Going to speak to Lightning Protocol?

 Speaker 0: 00:37:12

-Carlos Ancelo They are.
+They are.
 They have been for years because LND has been doing it in that way.
 I'm just saying that you choose your communication channel.
 You can use whatever you want at the end of the day.